omar-mohamed/Transformer-Arabic-To-English/README.md

 # Arabic to English Machine Translation with Google Transformer Model
-This is an implementation of Machine Translation from Arabic to English using the [Transformer Model](https://arxiv.org/abs/1706.03762) paper.
+This is an implementation of Machine Translation from Arabic to English using the [Transformer Model](https://arxiv.org/abs/1706.03762).
 It's Based on the code provided by the authors: [Transformer code](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/models/transformer.py)

 We train the model using the [OpenSubtitles V2018](http://opus.nlpl.eu/OpenSubtitles-v2018.php) arabic-english parallel dataset.